This is part of our free, online and highly-praised survival fiction novel. You can read the rest here.

 The National Guard threatened to assail the barricades that they had erected, but held the attacks off hoping a peace treaty could be arranged with the militia groups.
 The guardsmen were confused, and many showed no desire to confront their own countrymen in a war.
 The US Federal government considered bringing in foreign UN troops… using foreigners to go up against Americans.

-This certainly would have been as if a bomb had been set off in the nation.
+This certainly would have been as if a detonation happened in the nation.
 Even the generals of the various military branches of the nation asked for caution before doing something so brash.
 Many were afraid of losing total control of their forces to the growing cause.

 Bob and Murphy followed the events happening beyond their wilderness world.
 Religiously watching each evening as they sat in front of the tube every night, and made plans of how to stay hidden as best as they were able.
 They stored up supplies for the long haul, and pre-prepared for the inevitable siege.
 They secretly hoped the situation would get resolved before they needed to join the fight.